Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity

 \begin{thm}[\cite{Moi}, Theorem 3.2] Consider spherically symmetric characteristic initial data for \eqref{1.1}--\eqref{5.1} on the event horizon $\mathcal{H}^+$ converging to a sub-extremal Reissner--Nordstr\"{o}m black hole and on a $C^1$-regular ingoing cone $\Cin$.
 Assume \eqref{decay} holds as an upper bound on $\mathcal{H}^{+}=[v_0,+\infty)$ for some decay rate $s>\frac{1}{2}$.\\ Then, the spacetime is bound to the future by an ingoing null boundary $\CH \neq \emptyset$ (the Cauchy horizon) foliated by spheres of positive radius and emanating from $i^+$, and the Penrose diagram is given by the dark gray region in Figure~\ref{fig:interior}.
 Moreover, if $s>1$, then $\phi$ is uniformly bounded and $g$ is continuously-extendible. \end{thm}

 Theorem~\ref{CH.thm.SS} also shows scalar field upper bounds consistent with \eqref{decay.intro}, but those are insufficient to obtain the more detailed estimates required by \eqref{decay.intro} as part of the assumptions of Theorem~\ref{thm.I}.
 Therefore, to prove that \eqref{decay.intro} holds, we appeal to the nonlinear scattering theory developed by the author and Kehle in \cite{MoiChristoph}.
-While the event horizon to Cauchy horizon scattering map is quite complicated for general frequencies, we identify a resonating frequency $\omer \in \RR-\{0\}$ (depending on the Reissner--Nordstr\"{o}m parameters $(M,e)$) at which it takes a simpler form; informally, In other words, if $\phi$ oscillates at frequency $\omega=-\omer$ at $\mathcal{H}^+$, then $D_v \phi$ does \underline{not} oscillate under $\CH$.
+While the event horizon to Cauchy horizon scattering map is quite complicated for general frequencies, we identify a resonating frequency $\omer \in \RR-\{0\}$ (depending on the Reissner--Nordstr\"{o}m parameters $(M,e)$) at which it takes a simpler form; informally, a key feature of the scattering map is that In other words, if $\phi$ oscillates at frequency $\omega=-\omer$ at $\mathcal{H}^+$, then $D_v \phi$ does \underline{not} oscillate under $\CH$.

-Nonlinear estimates were also employed in \cite{MoiChristoph} to show that some aspects of the linear theory subsist in the nonlinear setting but, as written, the estimates in \cite{MoiChristoph} are insufficient to verify whether \eqref{decay.intro} holds or fails for a given event horizon profile.
+Nonlinear estimates were also employed in \cite{MoiChristoph} to show that some aspects of the linear theory subsist in the nonlinear setting but, as it turns out, the estimates in \cite{MoiChristoph} are insufficient to verify whether \eqref{decay.intro} holds or fails for a given event horizon profile.
 Thus, building up on the methods of \cite{MoiChristoph}, we establish a new nonlinear scattering result (Theorem~\ref{nonlinearscat.thm}), whose rough version we give below.

-\begin{thm} Let $\Phi_H(v)$ satisfying \eqref{decay} with $s>1$, and such that Assume that and that the event horizon $\mathcal{H}^+$ is regular as in the assumptions Theorem~\ref{CH.thm.SS}.
+\begin{thm}[Nonlinear scattering theorem].
+Let $\Phi_H(v)$ satisfying \eqref{decay} with $s>1$, and such that Assume that and that the event horizon $\mathcal{H}^+$ is regular as in the assumptions of Theorem~\ref{CH.thm.SS}.
 Then, for every fixed $u$, and as $v\rightarrow+\infty$:

 \end{thm}